 - Dress code policies

-Once you’ve completed the four steps listed above, your HR team will be able to keep your organization running smoothly—without requiring you to manage every HR detail yourself.
-By investing the time and resources into building an effective HR department, your organization will be equipped with the essential HR expertise you need to recruit, retain, and stay compliant.
+Building an HR department from scratch takes time, but it comes with a great payoff for your business.
+Once you've completed the four steps listed above, your HR team will be able to keep your organization running smoothly—without requiring you to manage every HR detail yourself.
+Investing your resources into building an effective HR department will equip your organization with the essential HR expertise you need to recruit, retain, and stay compliant.

 If you're interested in offering benefits to your employees, PeopleKeep can help!
 Our HRA and employee stipend administration software solutions help organizations like yours manage their benefits in minutes.